How To Catch Whiting

 Coming in multiple sizes, the micro rod from Shakespeare is a perfect rod for whiting.
 The ultralight is the best choice to give them a fighting chance, though its five-foot length makes it tough to fish rough surf days.

 With cork grips, a graphite composite blank, and stainless steel guides, the rod will be plenty durable even in saltwater.
 If the ultralight doesn’t seem like enough, try out the light action size instead.

 Best Choice for a Surf Rod: Shakespeare Tidewater

 Check Price on Amazon

-Tidewaters are one of the absolute best rods for surf fishing.
-The twelve foot rod is incredibly flexible at its tip, and can cast well over 100 yards with the right weight and technique.
+Tidewaters is one of the absolute best rods for surf fishing.
+The twelve-foot rod is incredibly flexible at its tip and can cast well over 100 yards with the right weight and technique.
 When it comes to whiting, even the medium action is going to overpower them, so use this rod on rougher surf days.

 Just like with rods, it’s incredibly easy to overwhelm whiting with conventional surf gear.
 Try to use smaller reels with less power if you’re targeting whiting, even if it’s just a downsize of your favorite reels.